LeandroIvan/ATHipTest/README.md

 ## Getting Started

+Open the project, build and run.
-Build and run, no 3rd party library in use.
+No 3rd party library in use.

 ### Prerequisites